TimGrt/Ansible-Best-Practices/docs/development/extending.md

             └── roles
 ```

 Create subfolders beneath the `plugins` folder, `modules` for modules and e.g. `filter` for filter plugins.
 Take a look into the included `README.md` in the *plugins* folder.
+Store your custom content in python files in the respective folders.

+!!! tip
+    Only underscores (`_`) are allowed for filenames inside collections!
+    Naming a file `cc-filter-plugins.py` will result in an error!

 ### Listing (custom) collections